Best 6 Cloud Security Posture Management (CSPM) Solutions For Enterprise (2026)

 Sweet Security Logo

 We think Sweet Security fits organizations that want runtime threat detection integrated with posture management.
-If vulnerability prioritization based on actual exposure matters more than compliance reporting, it delivers.
+If vulnerability prioritization based on actual exposure matters more to your team than compliance reporting, Sweet delivers.
+The platform is still maturing in areas like reporting and RBAC, so teams with strict audit requirements should evaluate those gaps carefully before committing.

 Strengths